BAGNETIQUE MAGNETS WILL NOT HARM YOUR PHONE OR CARDS!

 - Second, even older data strip cards have been fortified against magnetic disruption, so only direct contact over a long period of time could have any effect on them.

-- And finally, even very old cards that could be at risk require close proximity in order to effect the data strip -- so if you keep your cards in a wallet they will always be safe.
+- And finally, even very old cards and light disposable cards (like transport tickets) that could be at risk require close proximity over an extended time in order to effect the data strip -- so if you keep them in a wallet, they will always be safe.

 Just in case you want to explore this in more detail...here is a lot more information on magnets and cards with magnetic data strips: